don-v/JSBooks/EloquentJS_3rdEd/P1_Language/11_AsynchronousProgramming/notes/11_AsynchronousProgramming.md

 This ability of functions to be paused and then resumed again is not exclusive to `async` functions.
 JS also has a feature called *generator* functions.
 These are similar, but without promises.

-When one defines a funciton with `function*` (placing an asterisk after the word `function`), it becomes a generator.
+When one defines a function with `function*` (placing an asterisk after the word `function`), it becomes a generator.
 When one calls a generator, it returns an iterator, which we already saw in *C6*:

 ```js
 function* powers(n) {